ndd21/PHYS281/docs/demo-compound-data-types.md

 print(x[5:])
 [6, 7, 8, 9, 10]

-# copy those values into a new list variable
+# get a new variable pointing to a set of values
 y = x[3:5]
 print(y)
 [4, 5]